RisenCrypto/RisenCrypto.github.io/about.md

 permalink: /about/
 ---

-I am not from a Math Background & Math Crypto is quite difficult for me.
-On a lot of topics, I am unable to find a single text or source which  explains the topic in enough detail for me to understand & I have to go looking through a lot of sources, ask questions on forums etc to understand the topic.
+On some topics, I am unable to find a single text or source which  explains the topic in enough detail for me to understand & I have to go looking through a lot of sources, ask questions on forums etc to understand the topic.
 I mostly blog here to collate all the information on such topics at one place.

 - This blog is built on [Github Pages](https://pages.github.com/)